 Pulsar 5250W Dual Fuel Portable Generator

-While it is usually considered an emergency generator due to its compact size and amazing versatility, the Pulsar 5,250W Dual Fuel Portable Generator can be a great addition to a small food truck venture.
+While it is usually considered an emergency generator due to its compact size and amazing versatility, the Pulsar 5,250W Dual Fuel Portable Generator can be a great addition to a small food truck venture and other culinary pursuits.

 Even the Pulsar Dual Fuel Portable Generator is very small and lightweight, the machine can generate 5250 watts of running power.